 Drafting Note: The purpose of requiring equal coverage for all subtypes of a specified disease is to ensure that specified disease policies actually provide what people reasonably expect them to.
 In approving skin cancer or other exceptions, commissioners should consider whether a specified disease policy might mislead if it treats a subtype of a disease differently from the rest of the specified disease.

-K. Specified Accident Coverage
+F. Specified Accident Coverage

 “Specified accident coverage” is a policy that provides coverage for a specifically identified kind of accident (or accidents) for each person insured under the policy for accidental death or accidental death and dismemberment combined, with a benefit amount not less than [$1,000] for accidental death, [$1,000] for double dismemberment [$500] for single dismemberment.

-L. Limited Benefit Health Coverage
+G. Limited Benefit Health Coverage

-“Limited benefit health coverage” is a policy or contract, other than a policy or contract covering only a specified disease or diseases, that provides benefits that are less than the minimum standards for benefits required under Subsections B, C, D, E, F, G, I and K. These policies or contracts may be delivered or issued for delivery in this state only if the outline of coverage required by Section 8L of this regulation is completed and delivered as required by Section 8B of this regulation and the policy or certificate is clearly labeled as a limited benefit policy or certificate as required by Section 8A(17).
-A policy covering a single specified disease or combination of diseases shall meet the requirements of Section 7J and shall not be offered for sale as a “limited coverage.”
+“Limited benefit health coverage” is a policy or contract, other than a policy or contract covering only a specified disease or diseases, that provides benefits that are less than the minimum standards for benefits required under Subsections B, D, E, and F. These policies or contracts may be delivered or issued for delivery in this state only if the outline of coverage required by Section 8H of this regulation is completed and delivered as required by Section 8B of this regulation and the policy or certificate is clearly labeled as a limited benefit policy or certificate as required by Section 8A(17).
+A policy covering a single specified disease or combination of diseases shall meet the requirements of Section 7E and shall not be offered for sale as a “limited coverage.”

 This subsection does not apply to policies designed to provide coverage for long-term care or to Medicare supplement insurance, as defined in [insert reference to state law equivalent to the NAIC Long-Term Care Insurance Model Act and Medicare Supplement Insurance Minimum Standards Model Act].

 Drafting Note: The NAIC Long-Term Care Insurance Model Act defines long-term care insurance as a policy that provides coverage for not less than twelve months.
-If a state allows issuance of policies that provide benefits similar to long-term care insurance for a period of less than twelve months, then those policies should be considered limited benefit health plans, and should be subject to the NAIC Accident and Sickness Insurance Minimum Standards Model Act and implementing regulation.
+If a state allows issuance of policies that provide benefits similar to long-term care insurance for a period of less than twelve months, then those policies should be considered limited long-term care insurance plans, and should be subject to the Limited Long-Term Care Insurance Model Act (#642) and its implementing regulation, the Limited Long-Term Care Insurance Model Regulation (#643).

+H. Short-Term, Limited-Duration Health Insurance Coverage

-Section 8.
+Section 9.
 Required Disclosure Provisions

 A. General Rules

-(1) All applications for coverages specified in Sections 7B, C, D, E, G, I, J, K and L shall contain a prominent statement by type, stamp or other appropriate means in either contrasting color or in boldface type at least equal to the size type used for the headings or captions of sections of the application and in close conjunction with the applicant’s signature block on the application as follows:
+(1) All applications for coverages specified in Section 8B, C, D, E, F, G and H shall contain a prominent statement by type, stamp or other appropriate means in either contrasting color or in boldface type at least equal to the size type used for the headings or captions of sections of the application and in close conjunction with the applicant’s signature block on the application as follows:

 “The [policy] [certificate] provides limited benefits.
 Review your [policy][certificate] carefully.”